arvidn/libtorrent/docs/manual.rst

 ``proxy_hostnames`` defaults to true.
 It means that hostnames should be attempted to be resolved through the proxy instead of using the local DNS service.
 This is only supported by SOCKS5 and HTTP.

+``proxy_peer_connections`` determines whether or not to excempt peer and web seed connections from using the proxy.
+This defaults to true, i.e. peer connections are proxied by default.

 ip_filter
 =========